hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 ### Node Groups

 The node group configuration provided by the `node_groups` input variable allows a cluster to be created with node groups that span multiple availability zones and can be configured with the specific required behaviour.
 The node group name prefix is the map key and at a minimum `node_size` & `max_capacity` must be provided with the other values having a default (see [Appendix B](#appendix-b)).

+### Single Node Group

+> **Warning**
+> Do not use this it is likely to be deprecated in future module versions.

+The single_group parameter controls whether a single node group is created that spans multiple zones, or if a separate node group is created for each zone in a cluster.
+When this parameter is set to `true`, a single node group is created that spans all zones, and the `min_capacity` and `max_capacity` settings apply to the total number of nodes across all zones.
+When set to false, separate node groups are created for each zone and the `min_capacity` and `max_capacity` settings apply to the number of nodes in each individual zone and must be scaled accordingly.
+It is advised to not use `single_group` unless you have a specific problem to solve and have spoken to the core engineering team.

 #### Node image upgrades